ArturDan2/PetVet/README.md

 ### `Installation and Setup Instructions`

-Clone down this repository.
-Open the 'Glowna.html' file.
+Clone down this repository and start it in your IDE.